 [SOHO Press; 2020]

 Though universal basic income (UBI) received some attention in the US during the recent Democratic presidential primaries thanks to former candidate Andrew Yang, interest has surged around the world as the coronavirus outbreak brings economies to a crawl and unemployment numbers to historic highs.
 But as Spain prepares for what will be the largest UBI experiment to date, providing a minimum income to millions living below the poverty line, the US’s response has been much more restrained.
-Though a small coalition of progressive mayors’ plans pilot at the city level, as I write this, Congress continues to debate whether a second stimulus bill should extend a modest increase to unemployment benefits, which conservatives fear might disincentivize labor, a fear they have expressed for years about nearly every frayed thread of the social safety net.
+Though a small coalition of progressive mayors’ plans pilots at the city level, as I write this, Congress continues to debate whether a second stimulus bill should extend a modest increase to unemployment benefits, which conservatives fear might disincentivize labor, a fear they have expressed for years about nearly every frayed thread of the social safety net.

 Such abstract concerns, in the face of concrete suffering, drive the plot of Adam Wilson’s latest novel, Sensation Machines.
 Set in a not-too-distant future New York City, the story picks up shortly after a disastrous administration and a wave of automation have left the country facing yet another recession as well as record unemployment.
-While nationwide protests have helped push a UBI bill through Congress, the country eagerly awaits the decision of the Senate.
+While nationwide protests have helped push a UBI bill through the House, the country eagerly awaits the decision of the Senate.
 Of course, not everyone is excited for the bill.
 While it has gained popular support in blue and red states alike, for investment banker Michael, the UBI, to be financed by taxes on wealth, carbon emissions, and stock trades, has already upended his life.
 Thanks to his undiversified investment in his own industry, which will be forced to scale back its trading by the new taxes, Michael is now broke, a fact he hopes to change before his wife, Wendy, finds out.
 Meanwhile, Wendy, who works at Communitiv.ly, a “Think Tank for Creative Synergy and Digital Solutions,” has been tasked, by a mysterious client, with convincing the country that employment is sexy and that a UBI would not only be unfair to those who have already pulled themselves up by their bootstraps but also fail to provide the satisfaction that can only be found in an honest day’s work.

 Despite being broke, Michael and Wendy are far from poor, and as change looms on the horizon, their privilege places them next to people with an outsized influence on the course of events.
 And yet life hasn’t turned out the way either of them had hoped.
 Both wanted to be writers, to do some good, to start a family, but after years of small compromises and big disappointments, they have settled for simply being rich, Michael selling speculative stories about investment opportunities, Wendy producing branded content for large corporations.
 Now, Michael and Wendy’s marriage, pegged to the dollar, is on the brink of collapse.
 Demanding jobs and a stillborn child have already done much to estrange the couple, and thanks to a bed bug infestation, their things are already packed and ready to move.
 Separated in time and space, attempting to communicate mostly via asynchronous messages, the two even try bringing a third person into their bedroom to bridge the gap, hoping that, without the pressure to satisfy each other, they will finally be able to relax and find the connection they may have never had.